 Turmeric is often touted as a natural cure-all for most common ailments.
-It is also usually recommended as an alternative to pharmaceuticals and other medications as it is a natural substance and produces no side effects.
+It is also usually recommended as an alternative to pharmaceuticals as it is a natural substance with no side effects.

 Although these are all valid points, this leads many people to underestimate the effect that turmeric has on your body.
 Research has shown that turmeric can actually cause some serious side effects if taken in high doses or used in combination with other drugs.

 When people refer to “Turmeric” they are usually referring to the ground-up root of the turmeric plant.
 The use of turmeric dates back to India almost four thousand years ago, where it was used as a culinary spice and also in medicinal and ceremonial situations.

 Although many of its claimed benefits go without scientific backing, turmeric has still been proven in many studies to provide a wide variety of health benefits.

 Most of turmeric’s health benefits come from the active ingredient found inside it called curcumin.
 Extensive studies on curcumin found that it exhibits anti-inflammatory, anti-oxidant, anti-carcinogenic and anti-thrombotic (reduces blood clots) effects.

 As a result of all of these beneficial properties, people often use turmeric as an alternative to, or in combination with, other drugs that they use to treat their ailments.
 They often do this to avoid the complications and side effects that occur when one takes high doses of pharmaceutical drugs.

 However, the same properties that make turmeric so beneficial also make it dangerous to take in combination with other drugs, as it can produce a number of unpleasant reactions.
 This doesn’t mean that turmeric is the “bad guy”, just that medications may interact with this natural herb.